manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Vacuum sealing bags appear to be mostly comprised of PA and PA/PE plastic: the recycling options for this vary on location.

- Vacuum sealing bags seem to be mostly PA and PA/PE plastic:
 - PA - polyamide (nylon)
 - PE - polyethylene